Python Core

 2 Organizing larger programs

-Explicit is better than implicit (EIBTI)
+- [[Explicit is better than implicit]]

-Generally, absolute imports are preferred.
+- Generally, [[Prefer absolute imports to relative imports|absolute imports are preferred]].

 2.2 __all__ = ['name_1', 'other_name']